M4rt1nM4yr/spatio-temporal_handwriting_imitation/README.md

 ## Run the full pipeline

-Before running the pipeline the trained model checkpoints have to be copied into the folder _checkpoints_ from **TODO: add G drive link here**.
+Before running the pipeline the trained model checkpoints have to be copied into the folder _checkpoints_ from https://drive.google.com/open?id=11fc8b7QTSqL8oIjs7ddGutlRKEL8NBqh.
 To run the pipeline see __demo.sh__.